Quaser41/MaxTraderAI/README.md

 The example bot in `src/bot.py` fetches price data from cryptocurrency exchanges via the [`ccxt`](https://github.com/ccxt/ccxt) library (default `binanceus`) and demonstrates a simple moving average crossover strategy.
 A built-in paper trading account simulates trades with a starting balance of $1000 and a maximum exposure of 75% of the account.
 Each trade is logged to `trade_log.csv` with profit or loss and the duration the position was held.
 Stop‑loss and take‑profit levels are applied to every position, and the bot halts if account drawdown exceeds a configurable threshold.

+By default the bot uses a 5‑minute timeframe with 20/50 EMA spans and RSI thresholds of 60/40.
+This slower configuration reduces trade frequency and may improve win rate by filtering out some market noise.

 ## Disclaimer
 This project is for educational purposes only and does not constitute financial or investment advice.
 Use at your own risk.